SovereignCloudStack/scs-training/README.md

 terms again (the SA), so we hope that freely sharing will not lead to abuse.
 Please report any copyright violation to the ITU and <s7n@garloff.de>.

+## PDF
+The `Makefile` allows you to build a nicely formatted PDF using PanDoc.
+Find it also on SCS' nextcloud.

 ## Table of Contents
 ### [Introduction](Introduction/)
 <!--### [Recap Cloud Fundamentals](Fundamentals/)-->